Food & Material Offerings

 - If you would like to donate tea, please note we have a new and simplified tea and coffee station in the dining area.
 Please be sure each tea bag is individually packaged and labelled.

-- We currently have a large abundance of black tea, rice, pasta, towels, soap and socks!
+- We currently have a large abundance of ground coffee, black tea, dry legumes, maple syrup, rice, pasta, towels, soap and socks!

 - We are no longer are accepting homemade canned goods.